 But my definition of discipline is a belief in the unlimited human potential to grow and evolve.
-We are all disciplined, whether we know it or not.
+We are all disciplined, whether we know it yet or not.

-Discipline allows us to find, follow, and grow into future work callings that are beyond our present capabilities.
+Discipline allows us to find, follow and grow into future work callings that are beyond our present capabilities.
 New dreams need discipline to flourish.
 Our spiritual belief in discipline shifts our focus from who we have been to who we can be.

-- Do you believe you can?
+- Do you believe you can change?

 - Do you think discipline plays a role in your spiritual practice?